 End-user accounts are automatically provisioned when signing in.
 Agent and Admin accounts need to be manually provisioned in Zendesk before signing in.

 Type the Name and Email of an existing Azure AD account you want to provision, and then click Save.

 You can use any other Zendesk user account creation tools or APIs provided by Zendesk to provision AAD user accounts.

 In this section, you test your Azure AD single sign-on configuration using the Access Panel.

-When you click the Zendesk tile in the Access Panel, you should get automatically signed-on to your Zendesk application.
+When you click the Zendesk tile in the Access Panel, you should be automatically signed in to the Zendesk for which you set up SSO.
 For more information about the Access Panel, see Introduction to the Access Panel.